Rayhan1996/Adobe-illustrator-graphics-design/SnH graphics design certificate/README.md

  These graphics are made using Adobe Illustrator  To know about illustration, follow my blog on Adobe Illustrator

-# This is a club member identity poster design
+# This is a SnH club - graphics design course certificate

 ## Example: